kothapeta/csvserver/solution/README.md

 b6adaa3f8cba        8cb989ef80b5        "/csvserver/csvserver"   About an hour ago   Exited (1) About an hour ago                            boring_jennings

 $ docker logs b6adaa3f8cba
-2023/03/13 06:49:52 error while reading the file "/csvserver/inputdata": open /csvserver/inputdata: no such file or directory
-If it's failing then try to find the reason, once you find the reason, move to the next step.
-### Due to missing file Docker not able to Run
+2023/03/13 06:49:52 error while reading the file "/csvserver/inputdata": open /csvserver/inputdata: no such file or directory If it's failing then try to find the reason, once you find the reason, move to the next step. ### Due to file Missing in Docker image not able to Run
 Write a bash script gencsv.sh to generate a file named inputFile whose content looks like:
 0, 234
 1, 98